exercism/v3/languages/nim/reference/README.md

 - ptr is a manually alloc/dealloc pointer that is unsafe
 - `ref/ptr T`
 - `[]` for dereferencing
-- `addr` for accesing the address
+- `addr` for accessing the address
   - always untraced
-- `.` for accesing field & `[]` for indexing `openArray` perform implicit dereferencing
+- `.` for accessing field & `[]` for indexing `openArray` perform implicit dereferencing
-  - eperimental feautre for dereferncing when using UFCS
+  - experimental feature for dereferencing when using UFCS
 - recursive tuples are invalid `type Tup = tuple[a: ref Tup]`
 - recursive pointer types are invalid `type Refer = ref Refer
 - type can be a `ref` to an anonymous object